Solo Travel in Portugal

 Carry Your Sunscreen and Sunglasses

 Taking care of your skin is necessary no matter where you are.
-Lisbon and Algarve are some of the sunniest destinations while in Europe.
+Lisbon and the Algarve are some of the sunniest destinations in Europe.
 Whether on the beach, in villages, or in cities, don’t forget to wear your sunscreen regardless of the season.
 Sunglasses will keep your eyes protected from the sun.

 Portugal Power Adapter